AmbireTech/adex-protocol/README.md

 Events, in the context of the SDK or the off-chain event aggregation, mean anything that a user does in regard to a digital ad - for example, click, impression, closing of the webpage, etc. Events are usually broadcasted as signed messages.

+### Custom events

+Custom events usually refer to events that are publisher-defined.
+For example, if you're a publisher with an e-commerce website, you might choose to send an event for product purchases.

 ### Goals

 When we refer to "Goals", we mean impressions, clicks or any other thing you want achieved with your digital ad, for example a registration to your service.